top of page

 A quote Stormé liked to use throughout her life.

-Photo: From the personal collection of Stormé DeLarverié.
-Photographer unknown.
-DeLarverié's personal photos, as well as papers and other items are in the Stormé DeLarverié Collection at the Schomburg Center for Research in Black Culture in New York City.
+Photo: Image: By Photographer Lisa Graziano.
+The image is also in the Stormé DeLarverie Collection at the Schomburg Center for Research in Black Culture in New York City.

 Stormé had to recreate herself multiple times in her life: when she left home, when she and Diana lived as husband and wife, when she became Stormy Dale, when she became Stormé Delarverié, and after Diana died, when Stormé left the Jewel Box Revue to become a bodyguard.